 What is a CERTIFIED FINANCIAL PLANNER™ professional?

-The CERTIFIED FINANCIAL PLANNER™ professional designation is the only financial planning certification that requires financial planners to put the needs of their clients ahead of their own.
-Financial planners who earn the CFP® designation meet rigorous standards of professionalism and ethics, and are required to uphold the values of the CFP® Board—including confidentiality, competence, diligence, fairness, integrity, objectivity and professionalism.
+The CERTIFIED FINANCIAL PLANNER™ professional certification is the only financial planning certification that requires financial planners to put the needs of their clients ahead of their own.
+A financial planner who earn the CFP® certification meet rigorous standards of professionalism and ethics, and are required to uphold the values of the CFP® mark—including confidentiality, competence, diligence, fairness, integrity, objectivity and professionalism.

-How Do Financial Planners Earn the CFP® Designation?
+How Do Financial Planners Earn the CFP® Certification?

 WorthPointe financial planners undergo a rigorous certification, proving their competency and dedication… Continue Reading